Secure, Protect and Lock Down your WordPress site with Cloudflare Custom WAF Rules (was Firewall Rules)

 You always want to have your skip rules first, then your block rules.
 This will ensure that anything you wish to have skip the Cloudflare WAF doesn't get caught in a block rule.

-Rule 1 - Skip URI Query, URL, User Agents, ASN's and IPs (Skip)
+R1V2 - Block URI Query, URL, User Agents, and IPs (Block)

 This rule will allow known Cloudflare good bots; some might not be good bots to you.
 Double-check their list at https://radar.cloudflare.com/verified-bots